Kris Langer

 Kristen K. Langer (born August 17, 1969) is an American politician who served as a member of the South Dakota Senate for the 25th district from 2017 to 2021.
 She was appointed by Governor Dennis Daugaard to the South Dakota House of Representatives after Jon Hansen resigned.
 In 2019, she became the South Dakota State Senate Majority Leader.

 Elections

 South Dakota House of Representatives

-2014 Langer ran for the South Dakota House of Representatives where she and Republican Roger Hunt ran unopposed in the November 4, 2014, general election; Hunt received 4,601 votes and Langer received 4,367 votes.
+In the November 4, 2014 general election, Langer ran unopposed for the South Dakota House of Representatives.
+She received 4,601 votes.

 South Dakota State Senate

-2016 Langer ran for election to the South Dakota State Senate against Democrat Jeff Barth, whom she defeated in the November 8, 2016, general election by a margin of 7,254 to 4,301.
+In the November 2016 general election, Langer ran for election to the South Dakota State Senate against Democrat Jeff Barth, whom she defeated by a margin of 7,254 to 4,301.